galanggg/react_on_rails/docs/tutorial.md

 More likely, you will create a different build file for server rendering.
 However, if you want to use the same file from the webpack-dev-server, you'll need to add that line.

+PUT IN THE CHANGES TO ALLOW FOR creating different server and client bundles

 Then push to Heroku: